canada-ca/tracker/services/domain-cleanup/README.md

 # Domain Cleanup Service

-The purpose of this service is to search the database for domains returning a status of "NXDOMAIN", indicating they are not registered on the DNS, and removes them.
+The purpose of this service is to retain data quality by performing two function:

+1. To search the database for domains returning a status of "NXDOMAIN", indicating they are not registered on the DNS, and removes them.
+2. To remove domains from the "Unclaimed" org that have been claimed by other orgs.

 ## Install dependencies